 - turnover of the business must be down by 30% compared to the same period in the prior year, or more than 50% for businesses with a turnover of more than $1 billion

-- JobKeeper payments will start 1 May to employers, and will be backdated
+- JobKeeper payments starting flowing on 1 May to employers, and were backdated to 30 March

 - the amount equates to 70% of the Australian median wage